International Council of Organizations of Folklore Festivals and Folk Arts

 Folklore Group performing at a CIOFF® Festival.

-The International Council of Organizations of Folklore Festivals and Folk Arts (CIOFF®, Conseil international des organisations de festivals de folklore et d'arts traditionnels) is an international nongovernmental organization (NGO) in Official partnership with UNESCO and is accredited to the Committee of the UNESCO Convention for the Safeguarding of Intangible Cultural Heritage, aiming to promote traditional culture, folklore and intangible cultural heritage trough folklore festivals and folklore groups around the world.
+The International Council of Organizations of Folklore Festivals and Folk Arts (CIOFF®, Conseil international des organisations de festivals de folklore et d'arts traditionnels) is an international nongovernmental organization (NGO) in Official partnership with UNESCO and is accredited to the Committee of the UNESCO Convention for the Safeguarding of Intangible Cultural Heritage, aiming to promote traditional culture, folklore and intangible cultural heritage through folklore festivals and folklore groups around the world.